 - Detail:Practical womens hiking pants,multi zipper pockets – front and back security zipper pockets with elastic pull tab,wear-resistant knee cloth.

-If it’s cooler out and the water temperature isn’t warm you may want to consider a wetsuit.
+In cold conditions when the water temperature isn’t warm you may want to consider a wetsuit.
 A wetsuit is made of neoprene and insulate you while you are in the water.
+A thin wetsuit will help you retain body heat by blocking evaporative cooling.
+They can be a good idea to wear if you know you will be going in the water a lot in colder climates.

 For example.
 If the air temperature is 75F degrees and the water temperature is 65 degrees, the combined temperature is 140F and you do not need to wear a wetsuit.